coyotemarin/pbg/README.md

 * Browser plugins.
 Amazon.com plugins would probably have the most economic impact, but you could really annotate any webpage.
-The [ThinkContext plugin](http://thinkcontext.org/) is pretty useful, and it only supports a handful of buyer's guides.
+The [ThinkContext plugin](http://thinkcontext.org/) is pretty useful even supporting only a handful of buyer's guides.
-* Automatically convert lobbying/campaign contribution data into consumer campaigns, using [opensecrets.org] or something similar.
+* Automatically convert lobbying/campaign contribution data into consumer campaigns, using [opensecrets.org](http://www.opensecrets.org/) or something similar.
 Support a bill?
   Boycott the companies trying to squash it.
 Oppose a bill?
 Boycott the companies behind it.
 * Work our way up the supply chain.
 If you have a problem with a company like [Cargill](http://www.cargill.com/), which mostly sells to businesses, consumer actions aren't going to have much affect (if it makes you feel better, you can boycott Truvia).
 However, if we have a way for local businesses to publicly advertise that they subscribe to a particular campaign (e.g. not using Cargill products in their restaurant), then consumers can support those businesses.
 * Apps that work on Android without a network connection.
 Not really so much to ask.
 * Stuff that no one has imagined yet.
 Give people the tools, and someone will do something amazing.